cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `impl_name`: _str_ - Name of the implementation of the actor represented by this instance.

 `config`: _protobuf class instance_ - User configuration received for this actor instance.
 Can be `None` is no configuration was provided.
-The type of the protobuf class is specified in `cogment.yaml` in section `actor_classes:config_type`.
+The type of the protobuf class is specified in `cogment.yaml` in the section `actor_classes:config_type`.

 `name`: _str_ - Name of the actor this instance represents.